JurajBurian/JurajBurian.github.io/content/posts/cats-demo-open-errors.md

 - `E` represents the error type
 - `A` represents the success type

-This means error handling is built into ZIO's type system - it's a bifunctor with distinct success and failure channels.
+This means error handling is built into ZIO's type system - it's a bifunctor with distinct success and failure channels.<br>
 In contrast, Cats Effect's `IO[A]` is simpler, where `A` represents the successful result type, and error handling is not part of the type parameters.
-Using EitherT at API level partially mimic this behavior.
+Using EitherT at API level partially mimic ZIO behavior.